-The CROWN Act, which stands for "Creating a Respectful and Open World for Natural Hair," was created in 2019 by Dove and the CROWN Coalition, in partnership with the State Senator Holly Mitchell of California to ensure protection against discrimination based on race-based hair styles by extending statutory protection to hair texture and protective styles such as braids, locs, twists, or bantu knots in the workplace and public schools.
+The CROWN Act, which stands for "Creating a Respectful and Open World for Natural Hair," was created in 2019 by Dove and the CROWN Coalition, in partnership with the State Senator Holly Mitchell of California.
+Its purpose is to protect individuals against discrimination based on race-based hair styles by extending statutory protection to hair texture and protective styles such as braids, locs, twists, or bantu knots in the workplace and public schools.

-California was the first state to ban discrimination against natural hair for students and employees.
-Senate Bill 188 passed on June 27, 2019, and was signed into law on July 3, 2019.
+California made history as the first state to ban discrimination against natural hair for students and employees.
+Senate Bill 188 was passed on June 27, 2019, and signed into law on July 3, 2019.

-CROWN Acts were subsequently adopted in 23 other states, such as Maine, New York, New Jersey, Washington, Maryland, Nevada, Virginia, Colorado, Texas, Massachusetts, and Michigan.
-Some states adopted similar laws.
-For example, Illinois adopted the Jett Hawkings Law, effective January 1, 2023, which prevents school boards, local school councils, charter schools, and non-public elementary and secondary schools from creating hairstyle-based dress code requirements.
+Since then, CROWN Acts have been adopted in 23 other states, such as Maine, New York, New Jersey, Washington, Maryland, Nevada, Virginia, Colorado, Texas, Massachusetts, and Michigan.
+Several states have enacted similar laws; for instance, Illinois adopted the Jett Hawkings Law, which took effect on January 1, 2023, which prohibits schools from implementing hairstyle-based dress codes.

-After failing to pass the Senate in 2020, the federal CROWN Act was reintroduced in 2021 and passed on March 18, 2022.
+After a setback in the Senate in 2020, the federal CROWN Act was reintroduced in 2021 and passed on March 18, 2022.
 This law prohibits discrimination based on a person's hair texture or hairstyle if that style or texture is commonly associated with a particular race or national origin.
 Specifically, it prohibits this type of discrimination against those participating in federally assisted programs, housing programs, public accommodations, and employment.